 Reporting Hazards and Incidents in BABS

 All hazards and incidents in BABS must be reported online through the myUNSW online reporting system and alert your supervisor immediately.
-For further assistance, contact the BABS H&S Manager Terry Law.
+For further assistance, contact the BABS WHS Manager.

 Here are the steps to follow when reporting an incident:

 2. Login with your staff/student ID and Zpass

 3. Click “my staff” or “my student” profile tab

 4. Scroll down to the Report/Manage OHS&E Issues